-The drop down menu on the top right allows selection of different properties that are computed and written to thermo output.
+The "Data:" drop down menu on the top right allows selection of different properties that are computed and written as thermodynamic output to the output window.
 Only one property can be shown at a time.
 The plots are updated regularly with new data as the run progresses, so they can be used to visually monitor the evolution of available properties.
 The update interval can be set in the Preferences dialog.
 By default, the raw data for the selected property is plotted as a blue graph.
-As soon as there are a sufficient number of data points, there will be a second graph shown in red with a smoothed version of the data.
-From the drop down menu on the top left, you can select whether to plot only the raw data, only the smoothed data or both.
-The smoothing uses a Savitzky-Golay convolution filter The window width (left) and order (right) parameters can be set in the boxes next to the drop down menu.
+From the "Plot:" drop menu on the second row and on the left, you can select whether to plot only raw data graph, only a smoothed data graph, or both graphs on top of each other.
+The smoothing process uses a Savitzky-Golay convolution filter.
+The convolution window width (left) and order (right) parameters can be set in the boxes next to the drop down menu.
 Default settings are 10 and 4 which means that the smoothing window includes 10 points each to the left and the right of the current data point for a total of 21 points and a fourth order polynomial is fitted to the data in the window.